GeoFS Logo - Click to return to Home Page

 For an in-depth introduction to helicopter flight, please refer to this great series of article from Helisimmer.com

-Flying Major Tom:
+Flying the Major Tom balloon:

 Major Tom is probably the easiest and most relaxing way of flying in GeoFS.
 With just two keys you can take to the skies and look down at the earth.